Home Birth FAQs

 We serve women and families in a 45-60 min radius from the Amherst, NH area.
 This includes most of Southern New Hampshire, parts of Central NH as well as most of Northern Massachusetts and are licensed in both states.
-Women should be appropriately low risk, addressed on a case by case basis - and include those seeking VBAC (vaginal birth after caesarean section).
+Women should be appropriately low risk, addressed on a case by case basis - and include those seeking VBAC (vaginal birth after caesarean section), and vaginal breech births.
 Not sure if you qualify?
 Call the Midwife to find out!

-A Nurse Midwife comes prepared to handle complications both though her education - the highest available to midwives, as well as with her equipment.
-Did you know that a Nurse Midwife brings oxygen tanks, IV fluids, antihemorrage medications as well as a second skilled birth attendant and so much more to every birth?
-I am fully vested in keeping your whole family safe during this important time.
+A Midwife comes prepared to handle complications both though her education well as with her equipment.
+Did you know that a Midwife brings oxygen tanks, IV fluids, antihemorrhagic medications as well as a second skilled birth attendant and so much more to every birth?
+We are fully vested in keeping your whole family safe during this important time.
 Prearranged transfer plans to surrounding facilities help support a seamless transition in those rare cases where higher level support is needed for low risk mothers.
 Have specific questions you want answered?
 Call the Midwife!

 The beauty of home birth is being tucked into your own bed with your new baby to immediately begin bonding and recovery.
 No parade in and out of the room, no taking baby away to a nursery for procedures and no uncomfortable ride home.
 Just rest.
-Your midwife will stay with you until you and baby are stable and the first feed has successfully taken place.
-We will be visit back to your home in 24-72 hours to check on you and baby in the comfort of your home as well as 2 additional postpartum support visits - or as many as needed to meet your unique needs.
+Your midwife will stay with you until you and baby are medically stable and the first newborn feed has successfully taken place.
+We will make you a meal, do all the clean-up (including laundry!) and then we will be visit back to your home in 24-48 hours to check on you and baby in the comfort of your home as well as 2-3 additional postpartum support visits - or as many as needed to meet your unique needs.
 Midwife is available by phone 24/7 for any questions or concerns.
 Ready to feel supported?
 Call the Midwife!